-Since the Company prepares its financial statements in accordance with the FRS 101 accounting standard, the underwriting performance information given in this section is on that basis.
-Underwriting performance reduced from €82.7m in 2021 to €72.3m in 2022.
+Since the Company prepares its financial statements in accordance with International Financial Reporting Standards as adopted by the European Union and those parts of the Companies Act 2014 applicable to Companies reporting under IFRS, the underwriting performance information given in this section is on that basis.
+The underwriting result in 2023 of €53.9m is consistent with the 2022 result of €54.4m.